sanjithbonela/IIS_Project/README.md

 # Method II
 Using open source module, mediapipe, the landmarks were detected and the performance was decent enough.

-### Evaluation
-    Euclidean distance between predicted and groundtruth landmarks of a video

 # End to End Learning subsystem

 Input - An anonymous video of ASL.